ericqweinstein/ruben/README.md

 ###Dependencies

-* Ruby 1.9.3+
+* Ruby 1.9.3 (not tested in Ruby 2.0)
-* Rake 10.0.3+
+* Rake 10.0.3 (for running tests)
-* RSpec 2.12.2+
+* RSpec 2.12.2 (for running tests)

 ###Installation

-Ruben's a little janky, but he works.
-Version 1.0.1 is available from RubyGems; you can get your version of Ruben by typing
+Version 1.0.2 is available from RubyGems; you can get your version of Ruben by typing

 ```bash
 $ gem install ruben